Find a Church

 "Guard the good treasure entrusted to you ..."

-Today I worshipped with the people of Saint Peter's Episcopal Church in Washington NC, in celebration of their 200th Anniversary as a congregation.
+Saint Peter’s Episcopal Church in Washington NC, in celebration of their 200th Anniversary as a congregation.
 My sermon was built on the words from 2 Timothy 1:14 that are quoted above.
-Our worship was in English and Spanish and included confirmation and reception, with members of St. Paul's Episcopal Church Greenville, NC coming to be with us.
+Our worship was in English and Spanish and included confirmation and reception, with members of

 Above are a few pictures from my visit today with the people of St. Peter’s Church in Washington, NC.
 Happy to be there as a part of their 200th anniversary celebrations.
 Five adults were received into The Episcopal Church today, four from St. Peter’s and one from St. Paul's Episcopal Church Greenville, NC.